 - Orientation walk of Turin, including guided visits to the Palazzo Reale, Cathedral & Palazzo Madama

 - Afternoon and evening at leisure

 This morning we will enjoy a guided orientation walk of the city’s centre with a local guide.
 Our walk will include a visit to Turin’s Palazzo Reale (Royal Palace), seat of the House of Savoy (1646-1859) and of Vittorio Emanuele II, King of Italy (1860-1865).
 This grand palace, a major essay in Italian Baroque and Rococo, has sumptuous decorations and furniture from all periods.
 We will also visit Turin’s Palazzo Madama, a medieval castle behind a Baroque façade, with a major art collection that includes Antonello da Messina’s Portrait of a Man.
-This afternoon and evening we will be at leisure to explore Turin in greater depth.
+This afternoon and evening we will be at leisure to enjoy Turin.
 (Overnight Turin) B

 Day 7: Sunday 7 May, Turin – Moncalieri – Turin